Automated factories – the future of manufacturing?

-I recently had the honor of participating in a workshop titled ‘‘Accelerating the Impact of Industrial IoT for Small and Medium-Sized Enterprises (SMEs)’’ with the Center for the Fourth industrial revolution (C4IR) represented by Dr.Ibrahim ALShunaifi.
-The collaborative workshop was hosted by the Ministry of Industry and Mineral Resources Dr. Majid Algwaiz, to identify the challenges and opportunities related to the vision of automating 4000 factories.
+I recently had the honor of participating in a workshop titled ‘‘Accelerating the Impact of Industrial IoT for Small and Medium-Sized Enterprises (SMEs),’’ with the Center for the Fourth Industrial Revolution (C4IR) represented by Dr.Ibrahim ALShunaifi.
+The collaborative workshop was hosted by the advisor to the Minister of Industry and Mineral Resources, Dr. Majid Algwaiz, to identify the challenges and opportunities related to the vision of automating 4,000 factories.

 It was amazing to see the engagement across the different stakeholders at the table, from the technology vendors, the manufacturing companies, and the representatives of the regulators.